 But I digress.
 About a week and a half ago we were invited to a brunch after church to celebrate the baptism if this little cutie pie.
 Isn’t she precious?
 As we were driving out to the country home of the baby’s grandmother, Stacy, we took a wrong turn and wandered aimlessly for a few minutes.
 This is the conversation that followed:Me: We should get a house out in the country.
 I really like it out here.
-Husband: But you hate driving anywhere.
+Chuck: But you hate driving anywhere.
 You think going to Publix is too far.
 Me: Well I could get used to it.
 I don’t go that many places.
 (This is true.
 I am practically a hermit.)
 Just think of how nice it would be to have a big yard for the kids to play in.
-Husband: That would be a lot of grass to mow.
+Chuck: That would be a lot of grass to mow.
 Me: And we could get chickens!
 And a goat!
-Husband: What are you talking about?
+Chuck: What are you talking about?
 Since when do you want chickens?
-Me: I just think it would be nice for the girls to have chickens.
+Chuck: I just think it would be nice for the girls to have chickens.
 They could collect the eggs and sell them.
 They were selling organic local eggs at the (Worden) farm for $5 a dozen!
 Alysha’s daughter has chickens and she sells their eggs.
 It’s so cute.
 Husband: You are crazy

 A few minutes later we pull up to an adorable Craftsman-style bungalow surrounded by a nice big yard and spanish-moss covered trees, which was pretty much the exact picture I had in my mind of the perfect country house.
 I didn’t know Stacy well, but even from the outside you could tell that she had a great sense of style.

 From the moment I walked in the door, I was in awe of it all!
 The gorgeous 1927 arts & crafts detailing everywhere, the amazing brunch laid out on the table as we walked in the front door, the quirky-but-style-filled details everywhere, the homemade pickles and cream cheese and jam.
 I literally spent hours wandering around, oohing and aahing over every last detail.
-I couldn’t even explain why I was so smitten except that maybe in that moment I realized that Stacy was exactly what I want to be when I grow up!
+I couldn’t even explain why I was so smitten except that maybe in that moment I realized that Stacy was exactly who I want to be when I grow up!

 And you just knew there were going to be chickens, right?